plasticruler/phasergame/README.md

 * Use a tween.
 Click the mouse and build an array of points.
 Get the balloon to follow the path defined by the points.
 Draw a line to visualise the path so defined.
 * Load level data from a JSON file.
 Set object(s) along the path of the moving balloon(s) and when the balloon is within range of a cannon (whose turret points to the closest balloon) fire a 'bullet'.
 * Load weapon configuration from a JSON file.
 Range, rate of fire and sprite should be configurable.
 Refer to cannons by id and load the rest by a lookup.
+* Cannons fire bullets based on their configuration data.
+Multiple balloons travelling at different speeds along the track are 'popped' when a bullet collides with them.
+An explosion plays and they are then removed from the board.
+The score is updated.

 ## Big ultimate outcome
 A tower-defence / resource-management game.